apalache-mc/apalache/docs/src/apalache/tuning.md

 ## Randomization

-`smt.randomSeed=<int>` passes the random seed to the selected SMT backend.
-For Z3, Apalache maps this to its supported random-seed parameters.
-For CVC5, Apalache maps this to CVC5's `seed` and `sat-random-seed` options.

 `search.seed=<int>` sets the search seed.
 It is used by `simulate` to choose transitions.
 The `check --seed=<int>` option, inherited by `simulate`, sets this tuning parameter and takes priority over the same tuning parameter.
 When `search.seed` is absent, the simulator's random number generator uses its default initialization.

-The search seed is also used as the backend-neutral SMT seed when neither `smt.randomSeed` nor a seed option for the selected backend is explicitly set.
-An explicit backend-specific seed, such as `z3.smt.random_seed`, disables this
-fallback: unspecified SMT seed parameters retain their default value, while the explicit parameter is applied normally.
+The search seed is also passed to the selected SMT backend.
+For Z3, Apalache maps it to its supported random-seed parameters.
+For CVC5, Apalache maps it to CVC5's `seed` and `sat-random-seed` options.
+When `search.seed` is absent, the SMT backend uses its default seed.

 ## Translation to SMT